MarkCWirt/PyTuning/docs/interactive.rst

 be used to import the package into your namespace, as well as setting up some convenience functions.
 Where that script lives on your computer can vary by platform as well as python distribution.
-If you're on Linux and installed PyTUning with your system python, there's a good chance it's in ``/usr/bin``.
+If you're on Linux and installed PyTuning with your system python, there's a good chance it's in ``/usr/bin``.
 If you installed into the Miniconda distribution, then it will probably be somewhere like ``~/miniconda/bin``.